-This is part of a larger duty that when a commercial (or non-commercial) vehicle breaks down or stops in a public roadway: Its driver is obligated to alert other motorists that the vehicle is stopped.
+This is part of a larger duty: that when a commercial (or non-commercial) vehicle breaks down or stops in a public roadway, its driver is obligated to alert other motorists that the vehicle is stopped.
 While the truck was not disabled in this case, the principle still seems applicable; there is no "Five Minutes or Less" rule for a commercial truck parked in a lane of traffic.
 If stopped, it requires some kind of effort to notify oncoming cars that the truck isn't moving.
-It's obviously more critical at night, but not to make any specific effort to indicate to oncoming drivers that a truck isn't going to move belies a measure of negligence on the part of a commercial driver.
+It's obviously more critical at night, but even in daylight hours, not making any specific effort to indicate to oncoming drivers that a truck isn't going to move belies a measure of negligence on the part of a commercial driver.

 Rear-End Collisions With Trucks Are Sometimes the Truck Driver's Fault

 I can't emphasize enough that we're not trying to assign fault in the particular accident involving Marvin Adams, Jr. and the log truck.
 Rather, we're just showing that the law is not as cut and dried as people sometimes think it is.